Debates and Advocacy

 Pernecky (1997) and Vo and Morris (2006) describe debate formats adapted for economics instruction.
 They used these formats for various topics, including farm subsidies, affirmative action, and monetary policy.
 Wolla (2018) provides a lesson plan for covering minimum wage that includes a classroom debate.

 Treme (2018) recommends using "speed rounds" to engage more students during debates.
-Typically, "speed rounds" limit a participate to a short argument in the debate (20 seconds, or 1 sentence), and allow for more students to speak and participate in the exercise.
+Typically, "speed rounds" limit a participate to a short argument in the debate (20 seconds or one sentence) and allow for more students to speak and participate in the exercise.